CampusIoT/datasets/TourPerret/README.md

 ## Endpoints

 * 4x [Elsys EMS](https://www.elsys.se/en/lora-ems/)
-* 1x [Wyres Base board](https://github.com/CampusIoT/RIOT-wyres/blob/main/boards/wyres_base/README.md) v2 revC (SX1272, RF switch Skynet new)
+* 3x [Wyres Base board](https://github.com/CampusIoT/RIOT-wyres/blob/main/boards/wyres_base/README.md) v2 revC (SX1272, RF switch Skynet new)

-The endpoints are installed on four sides (SWW, SSE, NEE, NNW) of the top of the tower (into IP55 enclosures for Elsys EMS).
+The endpoints are installed on four sides (SWW, SSE, NEE, NNW) of the top of the tower (into IP55 enclosures for Elsys EMS) and inside the tower.

-Four endpoints (3x [Elsys EMS](https://www.elsys.se/en/lora-ems/) and 1x [Wyres Base board](https://github.com/CampusIoT/RIOT-wyres/blob/main/boards/wyres_base/README.md)) are registered on [Chirpstack](https://www.chirpstack.io/) v3 LNS with as OTAA Class A endpoint.
+Six endpoints (3x [Elsys EMS](https://www.elsys.se/en/lora-ems/) and 3x [Wyres Base board](https://github.com/CampusIoT/RIOT-wyres/blob/main/boards/wyres_base/README.md)) are registered on [Chirpstack](https://www.chirpstack.io/) v3 LNS with as OTAA Class A endpoint.
 ADR is enabled.

 One endpoint ([Elsys EMS](https://www.elsys.se/en/lora-ems/)) is registered on [Helium LoRaWAN network](https://www.helium.com/lorawan) with as OTAA Class A endpoint.
 ADR is enabled.

 ## Dataset

+The `tourperret.log.gz` [ndjson](http://ndjson.org/) file contains a dataset of 421937 messages received between 2021-06-25 and 2023-06-23 (2 years).
 The archive file is available on the [PerSCiDO plateform](https://perscido.univ-grenoble-alpes.fr/datasets/DS395).

-The `tourperret.log.gz` [ndjson](http://ndjson.org/) file contains a dataset of 421937 messages received between June 2021 and June 2023 (2 years).
+The `tourperret-2.log.gz` [ndjson](http://ndjson.org/) file contains a dataset of 443129 messages received between 2023-06-23 and 2024-10-08 (1 year 4 months).
+This log contains 3 new [endpoints Wyres](./endpoints.json) installed as of October 5, 2023 : `d1d1e80000000055` (DevAddr: `fc00ae69`), `d1d1e80000000056`  (DevAddr: `fc00af97`) , `d1d1e80000000057` (DevAddr: `fc00afb7`).

 The fields prefixed by `_` are calculated and  added to the dataset sent by the LNS.